maykol68/Crud-v1/README.md

 # README

-Api of Ruby on rails
+Api on Ruby on rails

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whoatever steps are necessary to get the application up and running.

 Things you may want to cover: